Image Statistics is an interactive utility introduced in Imatest 5.0 that lets you examine a number of image properties, including

 - Fourier spectrum with linear or logarithmic axes for rectangular regions larger than 100×100 pixels.

-- Mesh plot, containing spatial pixel level information (Imatest 5.2+)
+- 3D Surface plot, containing spatial pixel level information (Imatest 5.2+)

 - All points below and/or above specified values as blue and/or red, respectively.